devclokoja/devclokoja-blog/README.md

 Developer Circles from Facebook is a program designed to create locally organized communities for developers.
 These communities are meant to educate and provide a forum for discussion and knowledge sharing around topics that are top-of-mind for developers in a particular market.

-**Why join a circle?**
+**Why join a circle?** <br>

 Whatever you build, Developer Circles connects you to collaborate, learn, and code with other local developers.
-You get to attend local meetups, collaborate in Facebook Groups and learn about the latest Facebook technologies.
+You get to attend local meetups, collaborate in Facebook Groups, and learn about the latest Facebook technologies.

-Technologies discussed here include all the products listed on this page: https://developers.facebook.com/products
+Technologies discussed here include all the products listed on [this page](https://developers.facebook.com/products)

-For documentation and latest updates from Facebook, visit the Facebook for Developers site: https://developers.facebook.com/
+For documentation and latest updates from Facebook, visit the [Facebook for Developers site](https://developers.facebook.com)

 ## General Writing Rules